ceddy4395/Goal-Intellij-Plugin/README.md

 The plugin can be installed by downloading the latest zip from the releases.
 Then go to ``File -> Settings -> Plugins -> Install Plugin from Disk``, Select the plugin and press ``OK`` then don't forget to restart Intellij.

+The latest release can be found at: https://github.com/ceddy4395/Goal-Intellij-Plugin/releases/download/v0.1-Pre-Alpha/Goal-Intelij-Plugin.zip